Mosul: Militias in Iraq warn operation against ISIS to launch in days

 "We promise you that victory is near and that it will be a great victory fitting with the greatness of Iraq and its history and its people," said Ahmed al-Assadi, a lawmaker and spokesman for the Popular Mobilization Units, or PMUs, which include dozens of militias fighting together.

-The warning came as airstrikes took out one of the city's main bridges Sunday, the latest move as forces warm up for the much-anticipated offensive on Mosul, a key city in the ISIS network and the militant group's last bastion of power in Iraq.
+The warning came as witnesses said airstrikes had taken out one of the city's main bridges Sunday, the latest move as forces warm up for the much-anticipated offensive on Mosul, a key city in the ISIS network and the militant group's last bastion of power in Iraq.

 It was unclear who was behind the airstrikes in Iraq's second-largest city, though Amaq, the news agency affiliated with ISIS, blamed US warplanes in a statement online.